fb0801/pythonBookRecommeder/README.md

 - ensure it is spelt correctly
 - if going to work with notebook dont use VSCode, just use jupyter to avoid issues and headaches

+# What we learnt:

+- using gradio to make dashboards
+- using LLM and langchain
+- not to use vscode for a project like this, better to use juypter notebook

 # Resources used:

 - https://www.youtube.com/watch?v=Q7mS1VHm3Yw